rschifflin/networking/gudp/README.md

 Each connection includes a pair of read/write buffers shared between the daemon thread and the application thread.
 The daemon thread pushes socket reads into the read buffer while the app thread pulls reads out, and so the two threads may contend for the same buffer.
-Additionally, we would like app sockets to be easily sharable, meaning potentially n consumers will pull from the same read buffer.
+Additionally, we would like app connections to be cloneable, meaning potentially n consumers will pull from the same read buffer.
 (Note: the daemon thread will be the sole source of pushing to the read buffer)

 In order to handle resource contention, consider the following naive policy: